ibrkorkut07/Inlamningsuppgift_Del2/README.md

 TextStats: Keeps track of the character and line counts.

-Part 3 - Extended Features (dds more functionality)
+Part 3 - Extended Features (more functionality)

 The program:
 Counts and displays the total number of words.